 - Provide emotional, social, academic, behavioral & cultural support to students

 - Work closely with teachers and other personnel to plan effectively for students.

 - Help students with goal setting and career planning

 - Monitor attendance Indigenous students and facilitate improvement

 Indigenous Support Teachers

 Using the foundations of the Seven Teachings and the quadrants of the medicine wheel, our support teachers are highly skilled in both humanities, and math & science.
-Both Mrs. Wilde and Mrs. White have built strong relationships with our indigenous students and will continue to provide one on one coaching and support.
+Both Ms. Wilde and Ms. White have built strong relationships with our indigenous students and will continue to provide one on one coaching and support.